linuxreader/linuxreader.github.io/content/booknotes/Master Reading List.md

 - [x] I Will Teach You to Be Rich
 - [x] The Four Hour Workweek
 ### Dating and Relationships
-Online dating for guys
+- [ ] Online dating for guys
-Saving a Low Sex Marriage: A Man's Guide to Dread, Seduction and the Long Game What Women Want When They Test Men: How to Decode Female Behavior, Pass a Woman’s Tests, and Attract Women Through Authenticity
+- [ ] Saving a Low Sex Marriage: A Man's Guide to Dread, Seduction and the Long Game
+- [ ] What Women Want When They Test Men: How to Decode Female Behavior, Pass a Woman’s Tests, and Attract Women Through Authenticity
 - [ ] The Married Man Sex Life Primer 2011
 - [ ] Cupid's Poisoned Arrow: From Habit to Harmony in Sexual Relationships
-- [x] The Red Queen: Sex and the Evolution of Human Nature She Comes First: The Thinking Man's Guide to Pleasuring a Woman The Game: Penetrating the Secret Society of Pickup Artists Discovering Sexuality That Will Satisfy You Both: When Couples Want Differing Amounts and Different Kinds of Sex Mystery Method
+- [x] The Red Queen: Sex and the Evolution of Human Nature
+- [ ] She Comes First: The Thinking Man's Guide to Pleasuring a Woman
+- [ ] The Game: Penetrating the Secret Society of Pickup Artists
+- [ ] Discovering Sexuality That Will Satisfy You Both: When Couples Want Differing Amounts and Different Kinds of Sex
+- [ ] Mystery Method
-Rules of the Game
+- [ ] Rules of the Game
-The Natural: How to Effortlessly Attract the Women You Want The Sex God Method
+- [ ] The Natural: How to Effortlessly Attract the Women You Want
+- [ ] The Sex God Method
-The Truth
+- [ ] The Truth
 - [ ] The Relationship Handbook
 - [ ] Models Attract Women Through Honesty
 ### Fiction
 - [ ] Infinity War
 - [ ] Infinity Gauntlet
-Harry Potter 1
+- [x] Harry Potter 1
-Harry Potter 2
+- [x] Harry Potter 2
-Harry Potter 3
+- [ ] Harry Potter 3
-Harry Potter 4
+- [ ] Harry Potter 4
 - [x] Harry Potter 5
-Harry Potter 6
+- [ ] Harry Potter 6
-Harry Potter 7
+- [ ] Harry Potter 7
-Wabi
+- [ ] Wabi
-Where the Red Fern Grows
+- [x] Where the Red Fern Grows
 - [ ] MAUS
 - [ ] The Hobbit
+- [x] All Quiet on the Western Front
+- [x] Infinite Jest
+- [ ] The Death of Ivan Illych
+- [ ] Siddhartha
 ### Martial Arts
-Jiu-Jitsu on the Brain
+- [ ] Jiu-Jitsu on the Brain
 - [ ] Mastering the Rubber Guard: Jiu Jitsu for Mixed Martial Arts Competition
 - [ ] The Professor in the Cage: Why Men Fight and Why We Like to Watch
 - [ ] Rousey
 ### Writing
 - [x] The War of Art
-Why You Should Write for Medium.com: The Best Way to Get Readers and Make Money Blogging
+- [ ] Why You Should Write for Medium.com: The Best Way to Get Readers and Make Money Blogging
 - [ ] Steal Like an Artist: 10 Things Nobody Told You About Being Creative (Austin Kleon)
 - [ ] Keep Going: 10 Ways to Stay Creative in Good Times and Bad (Austin Kleon)
 - [ ] Show Your Work!: 10 Ways to Share Your Creativity and Get Discovered (Austin Kleon)
 - [ ] Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content
 - [ ] So You Think You Can Write?
-The Definitive Guide to Successful Online Writing Content Writing 101: Win High Paying Online Content Writing Jobs And Build Financial Freedom With SEO Marketing How to Launch a Freelance Copywriting Business: Creative Writing for a Living (Method Writing)
+The Definitive Guide to Successful Online Writing
+- [ ] Content Writing 101: Win High Paying Online Content Writing Jobs And Build Financial Freedom With SEO Marketing
+- [ ] How to Launch a Freelance Copywriting Business: Creative Writing for a Living (Method Writing)
-- [ ] Cashvertising: How to Use More Than 100 Secrets of Ad-Agency Psychology to Make Big Money Selling Anything to Anyone The Boron Letters
+- [ ] Cashvertising: How to Use More Than 100 Secrets of Ad-Agency Psychology to Make Big Money Selling Anything to Anyone
+- [ ] The Boron Letters
-Scientific Advertising
+- [ ] Scientific Advertising
 ### Personal Development
 - [ ] Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones
 - [ ] The 5AM Club: Own Your Morning.
 Elevate Your Life.
 - [x] The Magic of Thinking Big
 - [ ] The Way of the Superior Man: A Spiritual Guide to Mastering the Challenges of Women, Work, and Sexual Desire (20th Anniversary Edition)
-The Power of Habit: Why We Do What We Do in Life and Business The Mindful Attraction Plan: Your Practical Roadmap to Creating the Life, Love and Success You Want
+- [ ] The Power of Habit: Why We Do What We Do in Life and Business
+- [ ] The Mindful Attraction Plan: Your Practical Roadmap to Creating the Life, Love and Success You Want
-- [ ] Your Brain on Porn: Internet Pornography and the Emerging Science of Addiction Allen Carr's Easy Way To Stop Smoking
+- [ ] Your Brain on Porn: Internet Pornography and the Emerging Science of Addiction
+- [ ] Allen Carr's Easy Way To Stop Smoking
-Smash Your Comfort Zone with Cold Showers: How to Boost Your Energy, Defeat Your Anxiety, and Overcome Unwanted Habits
+- [ ] Smash Your Comfort Zone with Cold Showers: How to Boost Your Energy, Defeat Your Anxiety, and Overcome Unwanted Habits
 - [ ] No More Mr. Nice Guy
 - [ ] The Fine Art of Small Talk: How to Start a Conversation, Keep It Going, Build Networking Skills and Leave a Positive Impression!
-- [ ] The Experience of Insight: A Simple & Direct Guide to Buddhist Meditation Goal!: Your 30-Day Game Plan for Business and Career Success
+- [ ] The Experience of Insight: A Simple & Direct Guide to Buddhist Meditation
+- [ ] Goal!: Your 30-Day Game Plan for Business and Career Success
-- [x] Way of the Peaceful Warrior: A Book That Changes Lives The Monk and the Riddle: The Education of a Silicon Valley Entrepreneur
+- [x] Way of the Peaceful Warrior: A Book That Changes Lives
+- [ ] The Monk and the Riddle: The Education of a Silicon Valley Entrepreneur
-Bold: How to Go Big, Create Wealth and Impact the World The Subtle Art of Not Giving a Fuck: A Counterintuitive Approach to Living a Good Life
+- [ ] Bold: How to Go Big, Create Wealth and Impact the World
+- [x] The Subtle Art of Not Giving a Fuck: A Counterintuitive Approach to Living a Good Life
-Blink: The Power of Thinking Without Thinking
+- [x] Blink: The Power of Thinking Without Thinking
-Emergency: This Book Will Save Your Life
+- [ ] Emergency: This Book Will Save Your Life
 - [x] The Power of Now: A Guide to Spiritual Enlightenment
 - [ ] Six Pillars of Self-Esteem
 - [ ] Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life